carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

 Compiling with coverage enabled
 ===============================

-To compile code with coverage, enabled pass ``-fprofile-instr-generate -fcoverage-mapping`` to the compiler:
+To compile code with coverage enabled, pass ``-fprofile-instr-generate -fcoverage-mapping`` to the compiler:

 .. code-block:: console